by Bryan Watkins, LRA Real Estate broker

 Some structures should be appreciated for their enduring age and simple good looks

 You may or may have not seen it.
 But, you have seen others like it.
 An old wooden structure, aged by 70 years of relentless sun beating down on it.
-It is still strong and sturdy after all they years.
+This valley tower is still strong and sturdy after all they years.

-The light rail corridor contains both old and new neighborhoods.
-Some areas are expensive and expanding, some have been about the same for many decades.
+This tower lie within the light rail corridor that contains both old and new neighborhoods.
+Some areas are expensive and expanding, some have been enjoying the same atmosphere for decades.
 Some are set aside and zoned for industrial uses to keep the noise, dust and nuisance in certain areas.
-Others are on Central Ave in the Downtown Entertainment District or in the high rise area with Government offices and professionals who can afford to pay the high rent.
+Others are on Central Ave in the downtown entertainment district or in the high rise area with government offices and professionals who can afford to pay the high rent.

 Know of a noteworthy, interesting structure on the light rail line?
 Let us know and we can share it.

 By the way, the structure is on a lot at 1845 E Jefferson, Phoenix.